django-userena-ce/django-userena-ce/docs/installation.rst

 =============

 Before install django-userena, you'll need to have a copy of `Django
-<http://www.djangoproject.com>`_ 1.5 or newer installed. django-userena is
+<http://www.djangoproject.com>`_ 1.8, 1.11 or 2.0 installed. django-userena is
-tested under Python 2.6, 2.7, 3.2, 3.3, 3.4, and 3.5 (all versions on which
+tested under Python 2.7, 3.3, 3.4, and 3.5 (all versions on which
-Django 1.5 and higher is declared to work)
+Django 1.11 and higher is declared to work)

 For further information, consult the `Django download page
 <http://www.djangoproject.com/download/>`_, which offers convenient packaged